pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ## Use local storage

-Some AWS instance types provides additional [NVMe SSD local store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html).
+Some AWS instance types provide additional [NVMe SSD local store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html).
 You can choose such instances for the TiKV node pool to achieve higher IOPS and lower latency.

 > **Note:**
 >
-> During the EKS upgrade, data in the local storage will be [lost](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-lifetime) due to the node reconstruction. when the node reconstruction happens, you need to migrate data in TiKV.
+> During the EKS upgrade, data in the local storage will be [lost](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-lifetime) due to the node reconstruction.
+When the node reconstruction occurs, you need to migrate data in TiKV.
 If you do not want to migrate data, it is recommended not to use the local disk in the production environment.

 For instance types that provide local volumes, see [AWS Instance Types](https://aws.amazon.com/ec2/instance-types/).
 Take `c5d.4xlarge` as an example: